kennedyjustin/BolusGPT/README.md

 # BolusGPT

-BolusGPT is an OpenAI Custom GPT that calculates [bolus](https://en.wikipedia.org/wiki/Bolus_(medicine)) insulin doses via natural language.
-Users can use text or voice for prompts like the following:
+BolusGPT is an OpenAI custom [GPT](https://openai.com/index/introducing-gpts/) that calculates [bolus](https://en.wikipedia.org/wiki/Bolus_(medicine)) insulin doses via natural language.
+Users can use text/voice/images for prompts like the following:

 > Bolus dose for an 8 oz steak, a cup of cooked broccoli, and a cup of brown rice.

-> Change my insulin-carb-ratio to 1:6.
+> Change my insulin-to-carb ratio to 1:6.

-The calculation is done on an HTTP server and the API is exposed to the Custom GPT via an "Action" (function calling).
+The calculation is done on an HTTP server and the API is exposed to the GPT via an "Action" (function calling).
 The server integrates with Dexcom CGMs (via a port of [pydexcom](https://github.com/gagebenne/pydexcom/)) to get the user's real-time blood glucose level and trend, and also stores static settings like the user's insulin-to-carb ratio.

 **Important Note**: Insulin dosing is under the purview of the FDA, so users are required to self-host the server.
-All of the resources required to build the Custom GPT, along with a [setup guide](./SETUP.md) is included in the repository.
+All of the resources required to build the GPT, along with a [setup guide](./SETUP.md) is included in the repository.
+BolusGPT is not an FDA approved system, and is not sold or publicly hosted anywhere.

+That being said, I have personally been using BolusGPT to calculate doses on a regular basis.

 ## Demo